nanoMFG/Face_Mask_tool/README.md

 This tool analyzes images of people to access face mask wearing habit of the public.

-Authors: Jeffrey, Quovadis, Elif, Josh, Darren.
+Authors: Jeffrey, QuoVadis, Elif, Josh, Darren.